fujiapple852/rust-daml-bindings/examples/README.md

 An example sing the JSON API.

 ## Darn
-A simple tool which demonstrates some features pf the various 'DAML' libraries.
+A simple tool which demonstrates some features of the various 'Daml' libraries.

 ```bash
 $ cd darn && cargo run